Instead of complaining that the rosebush is full of thorns, be happy that the thorn bush has roses. ~Proverb

 Rainbow Christmas, Rainbow Christmas,

-Oh, so very wild and filled with children!
+Oh so very white and filled with Yuleness!

 Oh, silver and gold and red and white,